Finding a Top Financial Advisor Firm in Ohio

 Carnegie Investment Counsel

-Carnegie Investment Counsel is the next firm on our list of the top financial advisory firms in the state of Ohio.
-The firm has a pretty broad client base, though the majority of its clients are non-high-net-worth individuals.
-It also works with a good number of high-net-worth individuals.
-Institutional clients include retirement plans, charities, government entities, insurance companies and businesses.
+Carnegie Investment Counsel has a pretty broad client base, though the majority of its clients are non-high-net-worth individuals.
+It also works with high-net-worth individuals.
+Institutional clients include retirement plans, charities, government entities, other investment advisors, insurance companies and businesses.

-Carnegie is a fee-only firm, so advisors don't earn commissions and there's not potential conflict of interest.
-The firm has a $500,000 minimum account size requirement for advisory services.
+Carnegie is a fee-only firm, so advisors don't earn commissions and there's no potential conflicts of interest related to compensation.
+The firm has a $500,000 minimum account size requirement for advisory services, though it may be willing to waive that.

 Carnegie Investment Counsel Background